Who Was River Phoenix?

 In 1972, the Bottoms took their lives in a new direction, joining the Children of God religious movement.
 Phoenix became a big brother when the couple had second child, a daughter named Rain, that same year.
 As missionaries for the Children of God, the Bottoms lived in Texas, Mexico, Puerto Rico and Venezuela.
 Phoenix gained two more siblings during this time—brother Joaquin and sister Liberty.
 His sister Summer was born later.

 As a young child, Phoenix learned to play guitar and sing.
 Phoenix and Rain performed on the streets in Caracas, Venezuela, to earn money and pass out literature on their religious beliefs.
-His parents eventually became disillusioned with their religious group and decided to leave it and return to the United States in 1978.
-They spent time in Florida where Phoenix and some of the other children performed in talent shows and started to attract attention for their musical and acting abilities.
+His parents eventually became disillusioned with their religious group and decided to return to the United States in 1978.
+They spent time in Florida, where Phoenix and some of the other children performed in talent shows and started to attract attention for their musical and acting abilities.

-That same year, Phoenix made his film debut playing a young inventor in Explorers (1985) with Ethan Hawke.
-His next film, however, led to a career breakthrough.
-In Stand by Me (1986), four friends (Phoenix, Wil Wheaton, Corey Feldman, and Jerry O’Connell) set out to find the body of a missing teenager.
-Phoenix earned raves for his performance as a youth with a troubled home life in this coming-of-age adventure drama based on a novella by Stephen King.
+That same year, Phoenix made his film debut playing a young inventor in Explorers (1985), with Ethan Hawke.
+His next film, however, led to a career breakthrough: In Stand by Me (1986), four friends (Phoenix, Wil Wheaton, Corey Feldman, and Jerry O’Connell) set out to find the body of a missing teenager.
+Phoenix earned raves for his performance as a youth with a troubled home life in this coming-of-age adventure drama based on the novella by Stephen King.